agathoklisx/libved/README.md

   HAS_TCC=1|0      (en|dis)able tcc compiler (default 0) (note: requires libtcc)
   HAS_PROGRAMMING_LANGUAGE=1|0 (en|dis)able programming language (default 0)
-  HAS_CURL=1|0     (en|dis)able libcurl, used by the PL above (default 0) Implemented but used for now only in local code.
+  HAS_CURL=1|0     (en|dis)able libcurl, used by the PL above (default 0) Implemented, but used for now only in local code.
   HAS_JSON=1|0     (en|dis)able json support (defaulr 0)

   The following options extend the compiler flags (intended for -llib) and